Skip to main content

 Wax Heads answers that question well, and the answer is the reason this game works.

 Wax Heads puts you behind the counter at Repeater Records, a struggling vinyl shop with a tight community of regulars and a lot of opinions.
 You work shifts, match records to customer requests, and learn the store's ecosystem of fictional bands, genres, and repeat visitors who are not shy about their taste.
-The game launched May 5, 2026 across all platforms, priced just under $10 with a 15% introductory discount.
+The game launched May 5, 2026 across all platforms, priced at $14.99.
 A debut from Patattie Games, published by Curve Games.

 According to developer interviews, the studio is led by Murray Somerwolff, who spent years in the DIY music underground before making games.
 That background shows in the inventory.
 The fictional bands have real aesthetic identities: specific sounds, specific decades, reasons they mattered to specific people.
 Wax Heads is a game about a record store made by someone who has opinions about record stores.